Canon 1000D vs Fujifilm X-T20

 - More modern: Reflects 8 years and 7 months of technical progress since the 1000D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the X-T20 is the clear winner of the contest (19 : 5 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the X-T20 is the clear winner of the contest (20 : 5 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the 1000D or the X-T20 perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.